 - This will ping to yahoo.com repeatedly until you stop the ping command from running by hitting Control+C

-- To send a specific number of packets to an address, use the -c flag like so:
+- To send a specific number of packets to an address, modify ping syntax to use the -c flag like so:

 ping -c 5 192.168.0.1

-The ping command only works if the server you are pinging is online, and responds to ping requests.
-Most servers do if they’re online, except perhaps the most hardened networks who reject ping for security purposes.
+Note the ping command only works if the Mac is online, and if the server you are pinging is online, and responds to ping requests.
+Most servers do respond if they’re online, except perhaps the most hardened networks who reject ping for security purposes.

 I use ping constantly to make sure network servers are available, because it’s a lot faster to ping an IP than to try and connect to it through any number of protocols.
 It’s also a great way to test internet connections latency, which can be helpful for troubleshooting network issues with wi-fi or wired connections.